oelburk/flutter-utils/README.md

 ### 🔧 Scripts

-- 📦 `pubspec_lock_check.sh` - Lists dependencies from the pubspec.lock file if they have newer versions available
+- 📦 `pubspec_lock_check.sh` - Lists dependencies from the pub spec.lock file if they have newer versions available

 ### 🎯 Dart Tools